 Geometrically, the gradient of points in the direction of greatest increase, while the gradient of is normal to the constraint curve.
 At a constrained extremum, movement along the constraint cannot increase or decrease , meaning its gradient must be parallel to the gradient of .
 The multiplier quantifies how strongly the constraint influences the optimum.
 This geometric viewpoint helps explain why the Lagrange multiplier technique is so widely used across calculus, physics, and economics.

 To apply the method with this calculator, enter any differentiable function of two variables and a single constraint .
+Optional initial guesses for and let you guide the numerical solver toward different branches of solutions; adjusting these seeds can reveal multiple extrema when they exist.
 The tool relies on the symbolic differentiation capabilities of math.js to compute partial derivatives.
-After solving the resulting system numerically, the calculator displays the candidate points.
-You can then evaluate at these points to determine maxima or minima.
+After solving the resulting system numerically, the calculator reports the stationary point, the associated multiplier, and the objective value.

 This calculator aims to demystify the process by automating the tedious algebra.
 Understanding the underlying theory, however, remains essential for interpreting the results.
-With practice, you will recognize patternsβfor example, that equality constraints often represent level curves or surfaces along which we seek tangency with .
+With practice, you will recognize patterns—for example, that equality constraints often represent level curves or surfaces along which we seek tangency with .
 By mastering Lagrange multipliers, you gain a versatile tool for tackling constrained optimization problems in calculus, economics, and engineering.
+Experiment with different starting guesses and observe how the solution shifts—a reminder that many optimization problems harbor multiple feasible extrema.